-Salt – this precious mineral can be found almost anywhere on the planet, though this was not known of until the 20th century.
-Prior to that, it was desperately searched for, highly prized and without it, humanity would not have grown as quickly into the race we are today.
+Salt – this precious mineral can be found almost anywhere on the planet, though this was not known until the 20th century.
+Before that, it was desperately searched for, highly prized and without it, humanity would not have grown as quickly into the race we are today.
 Essential for human existence, without sodium, many of the body’s functions would not be able to continue, it is far more beneficial than simply being used as a pinch in a dish.

 As every cell in our body requires water, so does it need salt.

 When we purchase this beautiful pink salt we may believe that it comes from the Himalayan mountains and although there are mines there, they mainly provide salt at a local and regional level.
 Most commercially available Himalayan salt does not come from the Himalayan mountain range, instead, they are mainly derived 200 miles southward in the Salt Ranges of Palestine.
 Pink rock salt is also mined in other places on earth as well.

 Khewra Mine: This is the largest mines in Pakistan, with the mine pulling in around 400,000 tons of salt rock a year.
 Dynamite is used in retrieving the salt from this mine, making it both dangerous for miners and leaving trace amounts of explosives on the salt ( as the salt is unrefined).

 Kalabogh Mine: Has 13 distinct strains of salt, the salt is mainly done by hand.

 Warcha Mine: 98% pure sodium chloride, beautiful transparent crystal salt.
 Rock Salt is derived by hand.